JdoubleG/JdoubleG.github.io/README.md

 to fit the color scheme of my website.
 I do not take ownership of any of these designs and am only responsible for the recoloring of the logos.
 I acknowledge that all rights pertaining to these images belong to the respective company.

+## As of 12/23/2021 (v2.11):
+Revamped "Projects" page: added UPM, added PSL coursework, and removed OIRE work.
+Created a new subpage for PSL projects (`psl.html`).

 ## As of 12/23/2021 (v2.10):
 New job, new city ;) Changed occurrences of "software developer" to "software